-His name features on column 129 of the Dunkirk Memorial.
+Samuel Craig has no known grave.
+His name is on Column 129 of the Dunkirk Memorial, Dunkirk, France.